 An Illustrated Summary of E.P Times Story

-So in a city of notorious low voter turnout and a rather disengaged electorate, the first page of the paper, the first story people see before they get to the "guidance for mayor runoff" is a story that explains how you don’t, in fact, need to vote.
+So in a city of notorious low voter turnout and a rather disengaged electorate, the first page of the paper is a story that explains how you don’t, in fact, need to vote.

 The entire story is centered upon the fact that these two candidates are Republican and how that’s kind of enough to withhold your vote, even though it's a nonpartisan race.